fujaba/fulibFx/docs/tutorial/data-flow.md

 ## From parents to children

-As components are usually used to split up functionality of controllers into smaller parts, e.g. for displaying certain parts of the view in a reusable way, the need to receive data.
+As components are usually used to split up functionality of controllers into smaller parts, e.g. for displaying certain parts of the view in a reusable way, they need to receive data.
 This section covers different ways of sending data from a controller to its child components.

 ### Parameters